Tuscany Cycle Tour

 Included in Trip Fee:

-Transport to and from the airport in Florence, train transport from Florence to Sienna and back, the ferry to Elba and back, all lodging and breakfast, 8 nights dinner, luggage transfer to all the hotels en route, bicycle rental and maps of the route.
+Transport to and from the airport in Florence, train transport from Florence to Siena and back, two museum visits in Florence, the ferry to Elba and back, all lodging and breakfast, 8 nights dinner, luggage transfer to all the hotels en route, bicycle rental and maps of the route.

 Cancellations before June 30th, 2015: If a wait-listed person takes your place, all payments will be returned (less a $50 change fee).
 If no replacement is available, all money (less the deposit) will be refunded.